HarudaySharma/cse-s3-notes/01 - Computer Networks/Notes/Transmission medium.md

 The transmission medium is the physical path by which a message travels from sender to receiver.

+>[!example]
-*for example :-*  twisted-pair wire, coaxial cable, fiber-optic cable, and radio waves.
+>twisted-pair wire, coaxial cable, fiber-optic cable, and radio waves.